Paul America: Later years and death

 Shortly after leaving the Factory, America hired a lawyer in order to persuade Warhol to pay him for his role in My Hustler, which had become Warhol's first commercially successful film.
 Warhol, who never paid the actors who appeared in his films, eventually agreed to pay America $1,000 in several installments.
 In a December 1967 article in The New York Times, America said he had received $500 from Warhol.

 Later that year, America was cast opposite Edie Sedgwick in John Palmer and David Weisman's film Ciao!
 Manhattan (1972).
 The film began shooting in April 1967 but production was halted after America abruptly left during filming.
 While shooting a scene at the Pan Am Building in which America drops Jane Holzer off, he became frustrated after numerous takes and simply drove away.
 A year later, the filmmakers discovered that he had driven to his brother's farm in Allegan, Michigan and was imprisoned there on drug-related charges.
 In order to finish the film, Palmer and Weisman got permission to film America while he was in jail and integrated the footage into the existing footage shot in 1967.

 America's post Factory years are largely undocumented.
 At one point, he was reportedly in the United States Army for a brief period.
 During various points in the 1970s, he contacted his former lover Henry Geldzahler for money.
 By the early 1980s, Geldzahler said that America "was a wasted creature after they [Warhol's crowd] had finished with him.
 They finally washed their hands of him and let him float away.
 He's a poor burned-out thing living in a commune in Indiana and trying to pull himself together."
 According to writer Bob Colacello who worked for Warhol in the 1970s, America reappeared at Warhol's new studio at 33 Union Square West in the summer of 1974.
 Colacello recalls that Warhol became frightened due to America's disheveled appearance and "terrifying stare" and retreated to a back room.
 America said nothing and left without incident.
 America tried to contact Warhol via telephone for the last time in July 1982.
 As he was on a "Do Not Take Calls From" list, his call was not put through.

-On October 19, 1982, Paul America was struck by a car and killed while walking home from a dental appointment in Ormond Beach, Florida.
+On October 19, 1982, Paul America was struck by a motorist and killed while walking home from a dental appointment in Ormond Beach, Florida.